American Ramp Systems (Amramp)

 Here's what's in this section:

-Adjusting to change and loss of movement and control after a spinal cord injury is challenging, but not impossible.
-This section will help you get a jump start in discovering the possibilities of an active lifestyle and resources that can help you achieve that.
+Adjusting to the changes and loss of movement and control after a spinal cord injury is challenging, but it's not impossible.
+This section is designed to help you kickstart your journey towards discovering the possibilities of an active lifestyle and the resources available to achieve your goals.

-Just about any activity can be adapted to your level of injury, lifestyle, and interests.
-If you are sports-minded, some of those already established groups for adaptive soccer, adaptive baseball, adaptive sailing, adaptive scuba diving, adaptive golf, adaptive hockey, adaptive skiing, adaptive dance, fitness, and weightlifting programs.
+Almost any activity can be adapted to your level of injury, lifestyle, and interests.
+For sports enthusiasts, there are established groups offering adaptive options such as soccer, baseball, sailing, scuba diving, golf, hockey, skiing, dance, as well as fitness and weightlifting programs.
 Resources for involvement in Paralympic Sport Clubs are also included.

-And for the video gamers, there is accessible technology and equipment.
-Expand your knowledge and skills -- depending on your level of injury -- by using computer accessibility features, adaptive screen readers, voice recognition programs, adaptive joysticks, adaptive computer tables, and other computer adaptions.
+Video gamers can explore accessible technology and equipment, including computer accessibility features, adaptive screen readers, voice recognition programs, adaptive joysticks, computer tables, and other adaptations.

-Peer support groups and programs provide helpful tips for re-entering and rediscovering recreational activities that bring joy, nurture relationships, and build friendships.
-Scroll through this section to explore ways to enhance your physical, emotional, cognitive, and social well being.
+Peer support groups and programs offer valuable tips for re-entering and rediscovering recreational activities that bring joy, nurture relationships, and build friendships.
+Explore this section to discover ways to enhance your physical, emotional, cognitive, and social well-being.